“Light rail is coming to Ottawa.”

 This is where you come in.
 The time has come to raise public awareness and engagement in a vibrant and ongoing discussion over the environmental outcomes of LRT.
 We can also have a frank public dialogue about alternative options – whether in the form of different routes or alternative approaches to design.

 It’s time for an Ottawa LRT monitoring matrix – a citizen-led tool to track LRT’s interactions with Ottawa’s environment.
 It is critical that the LRT network incorporates the highest environmental standards into the planning of stations, routes, and surrounding development while also considering broader factors such as affordability and health and safety.
 At the same time, purely environmental factors do not exist in isolation; we must think holistically about what LRT means for the future of the city, and in doing so we must consider factors such as information transparency and social outcomes.

-Ecology Ottawa is reaching out to individuals and organizations who are actively interested in the future of LRT, or have subject matter expertise in relevant areas to design a comprehensive monitoring matrix.
-The list of partners, along with a link to the matrix, will be updated on this page as time goes on.
+Ecology Ottawa is reaching out to individuals and organizations who are actively interested in the future of LRT, or have subject matter expertise in relevant areas to participate in a comprehensive monitoring effort.

-A comprehensive monitoring matrix could include environmental considerations such as:
+The matrix could includes environmental considerations such as: